IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 An [IBM DataPower Gateway] ([IBM DataPower Gateway Knowledge Center]) has been setup in front of MPLbank for security reasons.
 It also acts as a Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.

-# Part I: Discover & test the Banking APIs
+# Discover and test the Banking APIs

 ## Get Started with IBM Developer API Portal
 1. Sign up for an [IBM ID] if you don't have one already.